Historical Markers in Windham County, Vermont

 Windham County Timeline

-This timeline provides a condensed summary of the historical journey of Windham County, Vermont.
+This timeline provides a concise overview of the key events in the history of Windham County, Vermont.

 - 1771 - Windham County formed and named after Windham in Connecticut